Introduction

 Using requestAnimationFrame for UI Work

 For visual updates, requestAnimationFrame aligns work with the browser’s render cycle.
+This is especially important for animations and smooth transitions.

 let ticking = false;